 No Suitcasing Policy

-American Agents Alliance is making preparations for its upcoming insurance conference & expo in Palm Desert, California and doing its best to help your company have a successful show.
+American Agents Alliance is making preparations for its upcoming insurance conference & expo in Palm Desert, California and working to ensure your company has a successful show.
 Show Management has mandated increased measures to protect exhibitors from suitcasing at the Show.
 This is the Show Management’s Suitcasing Policy, which will be posted using signage around the exhibit hall and included in the onsite guide for all attendees.

 SHOWCASE POLICY/NO SUITCASING